MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 #### WireGuard peer info

-`VPN > WireGuard > Settings > Peers > Allowed IPs` - These are what IP addresses are going to be permitted over the tunnel.
+`VPN ‣ WireGuard ‣ Settings ‣ Peers ‣ Allowed IPs` - These are what IP addresses are going to be permitted over the tunnel.

 You can send and the server will recieve it, but it will do nothing and send nothing back...
 UNLESS you have the IP of the Endpoint (in it's `[Interface]` `Address = ` section) on the Allowed IPs list for the endpoint.

 This is why you have to configure every client that wants to connect to this firewall/WireGuardserver.
 (Unless they're sharing certificates.)

-And, to finish this, you must import the key from the Client you're using to connect with.

 That client should have created the private/public key pair, and you will paste the public key.